Pricing Strategies: How to Scale and Grow Without Losing Profit (Guide)

 It’s the most straightforward e-commerce pricing strategy that you can employ, and to be honest, not a very good one in the current market conditions.
 Cost-based pricing is sometimes referred to as the cost-plus pricing strategy or break-even pricing strategy.

 In this strategy, the price of a product or service is determined primarily by the costs incurred in producing, distributing, and selling it.
-The biggest problem with this pricing strategy is that it doesn’t take into consideration any external elements and factors, which can blur your vision.
+However, a big minus here is that it doesn’t take into consideration any external elements and factors, which can blur your vision.

 There are two versions of this strategy:

-Cost-based pricing can be extremely helpful as a basis for your overall pricing strategy.
+This strategy can be extremely helpful as a basis for your overall e-commerce pricing strategy.
 This means that you can employ it, but it’s not a good idea to make it the ONLY strategy you follow.
 If you’re interested in cost-based pricing, take a look at this blog post: Cost-plus pricing strategy – definition and usage in e-commerce.

 Competitor-based pricing